chengweng0410/Credit_Card_Churn_Analytic/README.md

 ![](/images/29.model_performance_basic.png)

 Based on the result, RandomForestClassifier is able to produce the best accuracy score, which is 92.53%.
-However, the value for the recall and R1 are extremely low (for Logistic Regression and KNeighborsClassifier.
+However, the value for the recall and R1 are extremely low (for Logistic Regression and KNeighborsClassifier).

 ![](/images/33.LR_report.png)
 ![](/images/34.RF_report.png)